 The direction the seat faces is a serious consideration for safety reasons.

-Hoffman acknowledges that the installation of car seats is not an easy task, and taking the time to learn how to properly do it is equally as important.
+Dr. Hoffman acknowledges that car seat installation is not an easy task.
+However, taking the time to learn how to properly install them could save a life.

-Secure seat with LATCH or a seat belt
+Secure the seat with LATCH or a Seat Belt

 Parents may choose to use LATCH or a seat belt to secure the seat, but Walker said to only use “one or the other,” not both.